Economy

 The economy of Cyprus is renowned for its agility and diversity in the face of the multiple challenges it has tackled in the past few decades, underscoring the strength of the small island nation.
 Both within traditional sectors and across new ones it is diversifying markets and attracting new investment, building a solid base for growth long into the future.

 Following a decade of frequent economic shocks, Cyprus has shown consistent ability to rebound.
-The economy recovered swiftly after the banking crisis in 2013, returning to investment grade rating in 2018 and recording annual average real GDP growth of 4.6% in 2018-22.
-The economy also rebounded quickly after the global pandemic in 2020.
-Figures revised in late 2023 tell a remarkable story with real GDP dropping by only 3.4% in 2020 and rocketing back to 9.9% growth in 2021.
-It has also quickly diversified into new markets following Russian sanctions after the war in Ukraine.
-During the past decade, the banks have consolidated, boosted and diversified their capital base and cut non-performing loans by over 90%.
-At the same time, the government has brought debt below 90% of GDP and paid off its debt to the IMF five years early.
+The economy rebounded quickly after the global pandemic in 2020.
+Figures revised in 2024 tell a remarkable story with real GDP dropping by only 3.2% in 2020 and rocketing back to 11.4% growth in 2021.
+The economy also recovered swiftly after the banking crisis in 2013, returning to investment grade rating in 2018 and recording annual average real GDP growth of 5.8% in 2018-23.
+Cyprus quickly diversified following Russian sanctions after the war in Ukraine and is enjoying fast-growing new markets in both tourism and communications.
+During the past decade, the banks have consolidated, boosted and diversified their capital base and cut non-performing loans by over 95%.
+At the same time, the government looks set to bring debt below 60% of GDP by 2025, having paid off its debt to the IMF five years early in 2020.
 These achievements give the government the fiscal space to invest for a sustainable future.

 Substantial financial support for the EU’s green and digital transition agenda has given renewed impetus to digitisation, liberalisation and green investments, while new incentives continue to be launched to attract a broad array of quality foreign investment.
 This fresh focus is set to raise the economy’s competitiveness further and leverage the eurozone economy’s highly educated population.